 Manages backlog chaos

 Because the backlog is always having items added to it, sometimes by upwards of 10 individuals in different positions, the backlog can get pretty loose.
-Backlog grooming helps alleviate some of the messiness created by your product manager, project manager, developers, QA testers, or anyone else contributing (the mess is totally normal, BTW).
+Backlog grooming agenda helps alleviate some of the messiness created by your product manager, project manager, developers, QA testers, or anyone else contributing (the mess is totally normal, BTW).

 Once you clean up your backlog, it’ll be a lot easier for your team to refer back to and to manage items on the list.